contrapunctus-1/chronometrist/README.md

 10. "Day summary" - for users who use the "reason" feature to note the specifics of their actual work.
 Combine the reasons together to create a descriptive overview of the work done in the day.
 11. Commands to rename a project, delete a project (erasing all records)
 12. Tree of tasks (i.e. sub-tasks etc)
+    - Alternatively - each task can have tags.
+The tags will be used to decide the super-tasks a task belongs to, and stored in a new file in the user's .emacs.d

 ### chronometrist-report
 1. Highlight column of current day